Chhattisgarh: Ancient and medieval history

 During post Vedic period the Chhattisgarh region south-east to Daśārṇas was referred as Pulinda.
 Pulinda tribe were dominating tribe in this region.

 Surguja District of Chhattisgarh is notable for finding of Mauryan and Nanda period coins.
 Few gold and silver coins of the Nanda - Mauryan ages, picked up at Akaltara and Thathari of the adjacent district of Bilaspur.
 Another major discovery was Sirpur of Chhattisgarh.
-According to the Chinese traveler Hiuen Tsang, Ashoka erected Buddhist stupas in Shripura (modern-day Sirpur), the ancient capital of Dakshina Kosala.
+According to the Chinese traveler Xuanzang, Ashoka erected Buddhist stupas in Shripura (modern-day Sirpur), the ancient capital of Dakshina Kosala.

-Sitabenga caves are one of the earliest examples of theatre architecture in India located on Ramgarh hill of Chhattisgarh dated to Mauryan period of 3rd century BCE.
+Sitabenga Caves are one of the earliest examples of theatre architecture in India located on Ramgarh hill of Chhattisgarh dated to Mauryan period of 3rd century BCE.

 Jogimara cave inscription, Brahmi script, Chhattisgarh (300–160 BCE).

 Line1 Poets venerable by nature kindle the heart, who (.... lost ....)

 Line2 At the swing-festival of the vernal full-moon, when frolics and music abound, people thus tie (....lost...) thick with jasmine flowers.